 In this especially, the world of 2030 is appearing to be a very fluid place, where wealth depends on spending habits and user faith alone, rather than the power of governments, financial organizations, or centralized bureaucracies.
 And with this movement into “democratic anarchy” underway, one can expect the social dynamics of nations and the world to change dramatically.

-This last section is of such significance that it simply must end with an exclamation mark.
+Space Travel!: This last section is of such significance that it simply must end with an exclamation mark.
 And this is simply because by 2030, many missions and projects that will pave the way towards a renewed space age will be happening… or not.
 It all comes down to whether or not the funding is made available, public interest remains high, and the design and engineering concepts involved hold true.

 However, other things are likely to become the norm, such as space tourism.
 Thanks to visionaries like World View and Richard Branson (the pioneer of space tourism with Virgin Galactic), trips to the lower atmosphere are likely to become a semi-regular occurrence, paving the way not only for off-world space tourism, but aerospace transit across the globe as well.